scottwater/splitbackspace/site/posts/retk1800-mm.md

 The first choice you need to make is 6.25U or 7U spacebar.

-6.25u uses 3 x 1.25u on the left and 2 \* 1.5u on the right side of the spacebar
+- 6.25u uses 3 x 1.25u on the left and 2 x 1.5u on the right side of the spacebar
-7u uses 2 x 1.5u on the left and 2 x 1.5u on the right side of the spacebar
+- 7u uses 2 x 1.5u on the left and 2 x 1.5u on the right side of the spacebar

 With this choice, we have our the minimum number of switches we will need: